 Family Friendly Tours These special guided tours of Thomas Jefferson's house are designed for children ages 6 to 11.
 The 30-minute tours feature hands-on opportunities in every room and provide a glimpse of what life was like for the children who lived at Monticello in the late 1700s and early 1800s.

 Home Educators' Day!
 Calling all young scholars!
-Join us for the third annual Home Educators' Day, on Wednesday, September 24, 2014.
+Join us for our annual Home Educators' Day every year in September.

 A Fun-filled Day Out with the Kids When was the last time you touched a mastodon jawbone (well, a model of one, at least)?
 Check our suggestions for spending the day at Monticello with your family.Monticello and Thomas Jefferson created by local sixth graders for a class project.